 This summer, you can sign up for our CSA box delivery program – where you will get the best of four farms for 15 weeks in summer or 9 weeks in fall, delivered to a convenient location in Courtenay or Campbell River!
 Or you can visit us at the Comox Valley Farmers’ Market year round, where we offer greens, roots, fruits and plant starts!

 When a beginning farm applies for organic certification and starts following the organic program, there is almost always a transition period to account for past uses of the farm land, and to help the farmer get their operations up to standard.
 Transitional farms must comply with the Canadian Organic Standards and any additional standards outlined by their certifying body (CB).
 Once the transition period has ended and there are no issues of non-compliance, then the farm can be Certified Organic

-All five of our farmers have applied for organic status with Islands Organic Producers’ Association.
-Amara, Green Arrow & Kloverdalen Farms are fully certified, while Whitaker and Tendergreens Farms are in transition.
+All four of our farmers have applied for organic status with Islands Organic Producers’ Association.
+Green Arrow & Kloverdalen Farms are fully certified, while Whitaker and Tendergreens Farms are in transition.